apache/arrow/site/_posts/2017-08-16-quilt-arrow.md

 Quilt uses Pandas to read data from text files (e.g., CSV), databases and other sources into DataFrames.
 Arrow converts from DataFrames (e.g., Pandas in Python) into Arrow Tables.
 The Arrow Tables are then saved to Parquet using:  pyarrow.parquet.write_table.

 <b>Push:</b>
-Quilt users can push data packages to a registry service (like a Docker registry).
+Quilt users can push data packages to a [registry](https://github.com/quiltdata/quilt-registry) (like a Docker registry).

 <b>Install:</b>
 Install downloads package metadata and data from the registry and installs them locally.